-The 1950s decade was the first decade that embraced women wearing shorts for more than just beach wear.
+The 1950s decade was the first that embraced women wearing shorts for more than just beach wear or for pinup girls.
 Women’s 1950s shorts came in several lengths and styles to fit a variety of leisure activities women enjoyed.
 The shortest length was the short short, followed by an above the knee Bermuda, below the knee pedal pushers and the capri which is somewhere between a short and a pant.
 Each of these had other names as well.
 The origins and history of each 1950s shorts style is a fascinating one.

 1950s Short Shorts

-As the decade progressed short short grew shorter and tighter.
-Many were worn with matching belts too.
+As the decade progressed, short shorts grew shorter and tighter.
+Many were worn with matching belts, too.

 1950s Bermuda Shorts